 The Early Intervention Foundation (2018) reports that children who witness severe and ongoing parental conflict can have significant negative outcomes for children:

-When conflict between parents is frequent, intense and poorly resolved, it puts children’s mental health and long-term outcomes at risk.
+When the conflict between parents is frequent, intense and poorly resolved, it puts children’s mental health and long-term outcomes at risk.
 Children of all ages can be affected by destructive interparental conflict, from infancy to adulthood, but they may be affected in different ways.
 Children as young as six months show symptoms of distress when exposed to interparental conflict, infants up to the age of five display symptoms such as crying or acting out, and children in middle childhood (six to 12 years) and adolescents show emotional and behavioural distress.
-Children who witness or are aware of conflict between parents, or who blame themselves, are affected to a greater extent.
+Children who witness or are aware of the conflict between parents, or who blame themselves, are affected to a greater extent.